First Sunday after Easter – Thursday

 make us patient and enduring; show us that bright shore, where we weep no more.

-Jesus, lead Thou lead on, till our rest be won: heavenly Leader, still direct us;
+Jesus, lead Thou on, till our rest is won: heavenly Leader, still direct us;